DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 # Community and Disability Care

--   Services provided for community and disability clients can be imported manually or via integration as billing transactions in Dynamics 365 FO.
-Once they have been imported they are available to view or edit on the billing transactions view in the same way as any manually entered or system-generated billing transactions
+-   Services provided for community and disability clients can be imported manually or via integration as billing transactions in Dynamics 365 FinOps.
+Once they have been imported, they are available to view or edit on the billing transactions view in the same way as any manually entered or system-generated billing transactions
--   Billing invoices are generated for billing transactions with the same invoice number or if invoice numbers are not allocated then all of the transactions for a particular client and service code will be grouped into a single invoice
+-   Billing invoices are generated for billing transactions with the same invoice number, or if invoice numbers are not allocated, then all of the transactions for a particular client and service code will be grouped into a single invoice
--   Billing transactions can also be generated from a billing schedule for any regular recurring fees.
+-   Billing transactions can also be generated from a billing schedule for recurring fees.
 -   The total amount will be generated and posted in a Billing journal.
 -   Customer accounts are set up for organisations paying for client service transactions.